WebDevStudios/custom-post-type-ui/readme.txt

 6. Help/support screen.

 == Changelog ==

+= 1.7.1 - 2019-11-06 =
+* Fixed: Random-ish redirects to the "Add new" tab for post types or taxonomies
+* Fixed: JavaScript error when trying to delete a taxonomy.

 = 1.7.0 - 2019-11-06 =
 * Actually added this time: Delete with user support for post types.
 Managed to miss the code with 1.6.0 which was a long time ago.